Compare MARKETS.COM Versus ROBOFOREX and IC Markets broker accounts.

 Roboforex is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Markets.com is listed as a publically traded company so are a reputable broker.

 Benefits of Markets.com and Roboforex Compared